Eclectic-Sheep/sheeprl/howto/configs.md

 ### Environment

 The environment configs can be found under the `sheeprl/configs/env` folders.
-Sheeprl comes with default wrappers to the following environments:
+SheepRL comes with default wrappers to the following environments:

 * [Atari](https://gymnasium.farama.org/environments/atari/)
 * [Diambra](https://docs.diambra.ai/)